midjourney/docs/unacceptable-content-and-moderation.md

-# Unacceptable Content and Moderation
+# Content Policy and Moderation

-Midjourney is intended to be a community site, via both the Discord and the gallery viewable by members.
+Midjourney is intended to be a open-by-default community, via both  Discord and the member gallery.
 Our rules state content must be PG-13, and specifically, the **#rules** channel states,

 > Do not create images or use text prompts that are inherently disrespectful, aggressive, or otherwise abusive.
 Violence or harassment of any kind will not be tolerated.

 > A. No adult content or gore.
 Please avoid making visually shocking or disturbing content.
 We will block some text inputs automatically.

-These rules are enforced for **public content**, which is all content you produce unless you have opted into the `/private` mode.
-(See below).
+These rules are actively enforced for **public content**, which is all content you produce unless you have opted into the `/private` mode.

 Some words or phrases are blocked automatically based on their recurrence in disturbing content creation.
 You won't be able to make images using them.